 About 225 miles separate New York City from Washington, D.C.
 Frequent travelers between the two cities know well the myriad ways to get from one to the other.
 Time, budget and mode of transportation determine which method you choose.
-Driving or taking the train or bus allow for the most sightseeing along the way.
-Flying gets you there fastest.
+Driving or taking the train or bus allows for the most sightseeing along the way.
+Flying, of course, gets you there fastest.

 Take a Plane